Permanent Mandates Commission

 The Permanent Mandates Commission (PMC) was the commission of the League of Nations responsible for oversight of mandated territories.
 The commission was established on 1 December 1920 and was headquartered at Geneva.

 The existence of the Commission was stipulated in Article 22 of the League of Nations Covenant: "A permanent Commission shall be constituted to receive and examine the annual reports of the Mandatories and to advise the Council on all matters relating to the observance of the mandates."

-Even though the PMC was composed of members from imperial and foreign policy establishments, the organization did act independently of states and established norms that constrained the behaviors of colonial powers.
-The PMC was the first instance that either France or Britain had been subjected to any kind of imperial oversight.
+Even though the PMC was composed of members from imperial and foreign policy establishments, and the Commission introduced regular reporting and questioning procedures that placed mandate administrations under international review, it had no power to enforce its recommendations.
+The organization did act independently of states and established norms that constrained the behaviors of colonial powers.
+The PMC represented one of the first multilateral international mechanisms through which Britain and France were formally required to account for their colonial administration to an external body.
 The PMC played a key role in establishing that the mandates could not be annexed by the colonial powers.
 The PMC helped to establish that the mandates had a unique status under international law.

 Background

 The PMC was established by the victors of World War I to oversee the former colonial possessions of the Ottoman Empire and German Empire.
 Britain and France sought to govern these territories as colonies, whereas U.S. president Woodrow Wilson opposed their manoeuvres.
 As a compromise, it was agreed that the former Ottoman and German colonial possessions would be administered as mandates by individual states whose administration would be subject to oversight by the PMC.
 The primary objective of the mandate system was to support the eventual independence of the mandated territories.
 Britain and France were tasked with guiding these territories towards self-governance and independence, with the expectation that they would be administered for the benefit of their inhabitants.
 The PMC was responsible for overseeing this process.
 However, due to the significant legislative influence exerted by Britain and France within the PMC, coupled with the commission’s lack of executive authority, these powers were able to govern their mandated territories in much the same way as their other colonies.
+While the PMC reviewed annual reports and questioned mandatory powers, it lacked enforcement mechanisms and could not compel compliance.
+As a result, oversight functioned mainly through reporting, debate, and public accountability rather than direct intervention.